jfahrer/ansible-dev-mac/README.md

 * Sign in to chrome
 * Setup 1password
 * Enable shiftit
-* Install Todoist, Shush and Healthier from the AppStore
+* Install Todoist, Bear, Shush and Healthier from the AppStore

 ## Installing requirements